OPS-E2E-PPE/VBA-Docs/api/Word.Field.Data.md

 keywords: vbawd10.chm154075141
 f1_keywords:
 - vbawd10.chm154075141
-ms.prod: word
 api_name:
 - Word.Field.Data
 ms.assetid: b6dfba02-c469-4f8e-e48b-fc69d29673be
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Field.Data property (Word)

 Returns or sets data in an ADDIN field.
 Read/write **String**.

 ## Syntax

 _expression_. `Data`

 _expression_ A variable that represents a '[Field](Word.Field.md)' object.

 ## Remarks

 The data is not visible in the field code or result; it is only accessible by returning the value of the **Data** property.
 If the field isn't an ADDIN field, this property will cause an error.

 ## Example